-The CDC recommends that adults should aim for 150 minutes of moderate-intensity physical activity per week, or about 20 minutes per day.
+The Centers for Disease Control and Prevention recommends that adults should aim for 150 minutes of moderate-intensity physical activity per week, or about 20 minutes per day.
 Depending on your pace, this could mean walking at least one mile per day.

 How to Increase Your Walking Pace

-As with any type of exercise, to get better, you’ve got to build stamina.
+As with any type of exercise, to get better, you've got to build stamina.
 How do you build stamina?
-You practice.
+You practise.
 The more you train your body, the better it performs.